Geography of Afghanistan: Climate

-Taking the highlands of the country as a whole, there is no great difference between the mean temperature of Afghanistan and that of the lower Himalaya.
-However, a remarkable feature of the Afghan climate is its extreme temperature range within limited periods.
+The mean temperature of the highlands of Afghanistan are similar to that of the lower Himalaya.
+However, a feature of the Afghan climate is its extreme temperature range within limited periods.
 The smallest daily range in the north is when the weather is cold; the greatest is when it is hot.
-For seven months of the year (from May to November) this range exceeds 17 °C (31 °F) daily.
-Waves of intense cold occur, lasting for several days, and one may have to endure temperatures of -24 °C, rising to a maximum of -8 °C. At Ghazni the snow has been known to stay long beyond the vernal equinox; the temperatures sink as low as -25 °C. Oral tradition tells of the destruction of the entire population of Ghazni by snowstorms on more than one occasion.
-On the other hand, the summer temperature is exceedingly high, especially in the Oxus regions, where a shade maximum of 45–50 C is not uncommon.
+From May to November this range exceeds 17 °C (31 °F) daily.
+Waves of intense cold occur, lasting for several days, with temperatures of -24 °C, rising to a maximum of -8 °C. At Ghazni the snow has been known to stay long beyond the vernal equinox; the temperatures sink as low as -25 °C. Oral tradition tells of the destruction of the entire population of Ghazni by snowstorms on more than one occasion.
+The summer temperature is exceedingly high, especially in the Oxus regions, where a shade maximum of 45–50 C is not uncommon.

 The summer heat is strong in the Sistan Basin, Jalalabad and Turkestan.
 The simoom wind occurs in Kandahar province during the summer.
-The hot season is rendered more intense by frequent dust storms and strong winds; whilst the bare rocky ridges that traverse the country, absorbing heat by day and radiating it by night, render the summer nights most oppressive.
+The hot season is rendered more intense by frequent dust storms and strong winds; whilst the bare rocky ridges that traverse the country absorb heat by day and radiate it by night.
 In Kabul the heat is tempered occasionally by cool breezes from the Hindu Kush, and the nights are usually cool.
 In Kandahar snow seldom falls on the plains or lower hills; when it does, it melts at once.

 The combination of hot summers and bitterly cold winters has been noted comparable to the U.S. state of Wyoming.

-The summer rains that accompany the southwest monsoon in India, beat along the southern slopes of the Himalaya, and travel up the Kabul valley as far as Laghman, though they are more clearly felt in Bajour and Panjkora, under the Hindu Kush, and in the eastern branches of Safed Koh.
-Rain also falls at this season at the head of Kurram valley.
-South of this the Suliman mountains may be taken as the western limit of the monsoon's action.
-It is not felt in the rest of Afghanistan, in which, as in the rest of western Asia, the winter rains and snow are the most considerable.
-The spring rain, though less copious, is more important to agriculture than the winter rain, unless where the latter falls in the form of snow.
+The summer rains that accompany the southwest monsoon in India move along the southern slopes of the Himalaya and travel up the Kabul valley as far as Laghman, though they are more clearly felt in Bajour and Panjkora, under the Hindu Kush, and in the eastern branches of Safed Koh.
+Rain also falls at the head of Kurram valley in summer.
+South of this the Suliman mountains are the western limit of the monsoons.
+The spring rain, though less frequent, is more important to agriculture than the winter rain, unless the latter falls in the form of snow.
 In the absence of monsoon influences there are steadier weather indications than in India.
-The north-west blizzards which occur in winter and spring are the most noticeable feature, and their influence is clearly felt on the Indian frontier.
+The north-west blizzards which occur in winter and spring are the most noticeable feature, and their influence is clearly felt on the border with Pakistan.